 BM2 Bosley calls out, “Find me #3!”

-SA Wingo can see the lights of the town of La Push, but doesn’t see buoy #3, which is probably too far back around the eastern side of James Island to be visible.
+SA Wingo can see the lights of the town of La Push, but doesn’t see light #3, which is too far back around the eastern side of James Island to be visible.

 FA DaMello calls the OIC back and passes that Group’s duty officer wants to talk with him because Group is still concerned the mayday call is a hoax.

 BMCM LaForge and Dr. Noble return to the Station and the OIC tells the BM1 Placido that the CG 44363 is in trouble.

 BMCM LaForge phones Group Port Angeles and says he has, “A serious situation and still [needs] the HH-65A helicopter launched” and also requests an HH-60 helicopter from Astoria, OR.